Regina International Airport: Scheduled service

 On May 1, 1995, under the Canada-US Open Skies agreement, Northwest Airlines began service to Minneapolis–Saint Paul.
 United Express then began non-stop service to Chicago O'Hare and Denver.
 In 1996 WestJet began Boeing 737-200 service.
 Air Canada, which began scheduled service to Regina in early 1939, ended mainline service into Regina and six other medium-sized Canadian cities in October 2005, turning over these routes to its subsidiary Air Canada Jazz and its fleet of Canadair Regional Jets (CRJ).
 Mainline service to Toronto returned on November 2, 2008, using the Embraer E-190 aircraft.
-In the summer of 2010, Air Canada Jazz introduced summer seasonal service between Regina and Ottawa using the CRJ-705 aircraft, as well late in 2013 WestJet Encore has started service to Calgary using the Dash 8 Q400 aircraft.
+In the summer of 2010, Air Canada Jazz introduced summer seasonal service between Regina and Ottawa using the CRJ-705 aircraft, as well late in 2013 WestJet Encore started service to Calgary using the Dash 8 Q400 aircraft.
 Since then, Edmonton and Winnipeg have been added to WestJet's Encore network out of Regina.
 Starting in the 2014 summer season, WestJet has also added two weekly flights to Las Vegas, one flight on Wednesday, and the other being on Saturday.

 In late 2014, United Airlines cancelled service to Chicago, and on February 28, 2015, cancelled service to Denver.
 In May 2016, Delta Air Lines confirmed that service to Minneapolis would cease on July 31, 2016, ending the last year-round service from Regina to the United States.

 For a short period of time in 2016, ultra low-cost carrier NewLeaf (now Flair Airlines) operated flights to and from Kelowna before suspending the service on November 1, 2016.
 There were then plans to continue the service.

 As of 2019, the CEO of Regina Airport was in talks with multiple airlines for possible services back to the United States with a 1.55% increase in passengers in 2018.
-The last scheduled year-long flight to the United States was in 2016 with Delta Airlines flight to Minneapolis International Airport.

-Air Canada indefinitely suspended its routes from Regina to Winnipeg, Ottawa, and Saskatoon in June 2020 due to financial impact of the COVID-19 pandemic in Canada.
+Air Canada indefinitely suspended its routes from Regina to Winnipeg, Ottawa, and Saskatoon in June 2020 due to the financial impact of the COVID-19 pandemic in Canada.

-Sunwing Airlines also indefinitely suspended routes from Regina to sun destinations for the 2020/2021 winter season due to the impacts of the COVID-19 pandemic.
+Sunwing Airlines also indefinitely suspended routes from Regina to Sun destinations for the 2020/2021 winter season due to the impacts of the COVID-19 pandemic.
 No news has been announced for their return.

 Service returned on August 24, 2020, to Toronto and Vancouver with Flair Airlines.

-On November 15, 2021, Swoop announced that it would launch twice weekly service between Regina and Edmonton starting June 16, 2022.
+On November 15, 2021, Swoop announced that it would launch a twice-weekly service between Regina and Edmonton starting June 16, 2022.

-Since spring of 2022, Flair Air has suspended their service to Regina, and has so far not announced any date for a return.
-Subsequently, Swoop flew their last flights to Toronto in October of 2022, and will not be returning to Saskatchewan as a whole in the summer 2023 season.
+Since the spring of 2022, Flair Air has suspended its service to Regina and has so far not announced any date for a return.
+Subsequently, Swoop flew their last flights to Toronto in October 2022, and would not be returning to Saskatchewan as a whole in the summer 2023 season.

+Year-round service to the United States resumed on April 28, 2024 with flights to Minneapolis-St Paul.